Do you want weight loss results as well as a lean, toned body?

 - milk, yogurt, cheese: cottage, ricotta, parmesan, mozerrella, cheddar

-You’ll want to get a lean cut as much as possible, since you can get more protein from a lean cut than from a fatty cut.
+You’ll want to get a lean cut as much as possible for glutamine fat loss benefits, since you can get more protein from a lean cut than from a fatty cut.
 Vegetable sources include:

 - Brussels sprouts

 There are few other foods that contain glutamine including: